 In some areas, the Environmental Health section in the Local Health Office monitors water supplies on behalf of the local authority to make sure that all water sources meet the required public health standards.
 The HSE is also responsible for monitoring the fluoride content of public water supplies.

 The HSE can also (for a fee) analyse water from a private source, such as a well.
 The fee cannot be more than the cost of the monitoring.

 As noted above, the HSE also publishes advice and guidance on the dangers to human health caused by poor water quality.

-The EPA collects information from each local authority about the monitoring of regulated water supply schemes and produces a yearly report on the quality of drinking water in Ireland.
+The EPA collects information from Irish Water about the monitoring of regulated water supply schemes and produces a yearly report on the quality of drinking water in Ireland.
 It has enforcement powers in relation to the drinking water quality of public water supplies.
-These powers require public water suppliers (mostly local authorities) to notify the EPA (as well as the HSE) where there is a potential risk to human health and to comply with their directions.
+These powers require Irish Water to notify the EPA (as well as the HSE) where there is a potential risk to human health and to comply with their directions.

-If you have concerns about the quality of your water supply, contact your local authority immediately.
-Even if you are on a private supply, the local authority will give you information on dealing with contaminated water and on grant assistance for upgrading and maintaining private water distribution systems.
+If you have concerns about the quality of your private water supply, contact your local authority immediately.
+It will give you information on dealing with contaminated water and on grant assistance for upgrading and maintaining private water distribution systems.